DevExpress-Examples/out-of-maintenance-WinForms-Dashboard-How-to-export-customized-Pie-Dashboard-Item/readme.md

 * [Form1.cs](./CS/piesCustomExport/Form1.cs) (VB: [Form1.vb](./VB/piesCustomExport/Form1.vb))

-# WinForms Dashboard - How to Export Customized Pie Dashboard Item
+# Dashboard for WinForms - How to Export Customized Pie Dashboard Item

 The following example shows how to export a Pie dashboard item with customized totals: